Here are two simple and indisputable statements:

 - If inventory shrinkage is managed, your profits increase.

 As you can tell from the word choice, inventory shrinkage can’t be eradicated.
 It can only be successfully managed and lowered.
-Hopefully to an meaningless level.
+Hopefully to a below-average level.
 But 11% of retail businesses report shrinkage rates at or above 3%.
-That’s more than three times more than the industry median shrinkage rate.
+That’s three times the industry median shrinkage rate of 1%.

 Your answers are below.

-Inventory shrinkage isn’t just a retail problem.
+Inventory shrinkage is when you have less inventory than you should.
+Something is causing items to go missing before the point of sale.
+And inventory shrinkage isn’t just a retail problem.
 It affects every stage of the supply chain from the point of manufacture.
-To see how shrinkage impacts each stage, we’ll consider cases of wine.

 Shrinkage at the Manufacturer

-Imagine a small, 5-acre vineyard that produces about 600 cases of wine per harvest.
+Back to our wine.
+Imagine a small, 5-acre vineyard that produced 600 cases of wine this harvest.
 They’re the manufacturer.
 They have a contract with a wine wholesaler who buys every case available to distribute to retail wine shops, bars, and restaurants.
 But the vineyard only has 598 cases of wine to sell to the wholesaler.
 The process of bottling, labeling, packing, storing, and shipping the wine cause 2 cases—24 bottles—to disappear.
 Shrinkage.